use-ink/ink/examples/psp22-extension/README.md

 * In your runtime, use the code in [`psp22-extension-example.rs`](runtime/psp22-extension-example.rs) as an implementation for the trait `ChainExtension` in Substrate.
-  You can just copy/paste the content of that file into e.g. your `runtime/src/lib.rs`.
+  You can just copy/paste that file as a new module, e.g. `runtime/src/chain_extension.rs`.

-* Use the implementation as the associated type `ChainExtension` of the trait `pallet_contracts::Config`:
+* In your runtime, use the implementation as the associated type `ChainExtension` of the trait `pallet_contracts::Config`:
   ```rust
   impl pallet_contracts::Config for Runtime {
     …